electron/governance/charter/README.md

 > **Authors note:**
 > The current Electorate/AWG mix places almost all the power in the hands of a few large corporations at the outset.
 While not ideal to many, this was chosen because it represents the present status-quo, as of writing.
 The choice to delay defining an Electorate was made to _ensure_ it was not rushed, and that we have time to balance project stakeholders large and small.

+## Onboarding / Offboarding

+### Offboarding

+Occasionally, Electron maintainers will become inactive, or must step down from the project for personal or professional reasons.
+When this happens, it is important to reduce the risk to the project of compromised accounts with administrative permissions.
+This is not intended as a judgement on any individual member, simply a risk mitigation strategy for the project as a whole.

+If a maintainer no longer wishes to be a part of a working group, they should let the working group know via Slack or by submitting a PR removing themselves from the working group in governance.
+If a maintainer becomes inactive, the working group may choose to vote the member out via their own process - this process will be defined by each individual working group.

+For the safety and security of the project, all maintainers who have been offboarded from all working groups will be removed from GitHub member status and GSuite.
+They may also be moved to a multi-channel guest in the maintainer Slack.

+### Emeritus Status

+When a former maintainer is offboarded, they will be automatically moved to Emeritus status within the governance repo.
+There is no minimum required period of serving as a working group member for this status - any working group member who served for any length of time, but is no longer part of the working group, is eligible.